 The purest metal available, platinum is extremely strong and has a gorgeous white shine to it so there’s no need for coating.
 Women who like stunning, clean-cut jewellery that’s guaranteed to stand the test of time will love an engagement ring made from this metal.

-Shopping for an Engagement Ring
+How Can You Shop for an Engagement Ring Sustainably?

 There are very few engagement ring retailers who won’t offer this service but it is important to check with them before you make the purchase.